Kiwi Madness – The New Zealand Story

 The NewZealand Story Rules

-One game I’ve been meaning to cover for a long time is The NewZealand Story (TNZS).
-For some reason, it kept slipping down the priority list, but today, that changes!
+One game I’ve been meaning to cover for quite some time is The New Zealand Story (TNZS).
+For one reason or another, it kept getting pushed further down the list — but that changes today!

-Taito And Ocean Were Kings Of the ’80s…
+Taito and Ocean Were Kings Of the ’80s…

-Taito was a powerhouse in the arcades and on home systems alike, so it’s no surprise that Ocean jumped at the chance to secure the license and bring The NewZealand Story to the Amiga.
+Taito was an arcade powerhouse, both in coin-ops and on home systems, so it’s no surprise that Ocean jumped at the opportunity to secure the license and bring The New Zealand Story to the Amiga.

 Lovely Game with lots of Cool Bosses and Locations…

-The NewZealand Story may seem a bit too simple at first glance, but give it more than a few minutes, and it really starts to shine.
-The Amiga version features charming graphics and catchy music—nothing groundbreaking, perhaps, but certainly solid and enjoyable.
+The New Zealand Story might look a little simple at first glance, but give it a few minutes, and it really begins to shine.
+The Amiga version boasts charming visuals and a delightfully catchy soundtrack — not exactly revolutionary, but undeniably solid and fun.

 Ocean Had Some Awesome boxes Back Then…

-I recently fired up the WHDLoad version of The NewZealand Story on my SX-1 CD32 setup, and the first thing I did was head straight for the first shortcut—exactly where I remembered it from decades ago.
-The last time I played the Amiga version was in the late ’80s, yet somehow, those little details stuck with me.
+I recently fired up the WHDLoad version of The New Zealand Story on my SX-1 CD32 setup, and the very first thing I did was head straight for the first shortcut — exactly where I remembered it from decades ago.
+The last time I played the Amiga version was back in the late ’80s, yet somehow those little details have stayed with me all these years.

 Cheat Codes Hidden Away In The Box…